mohitk05/my-website/posts/2020/abstractions.md

 factorial(4, 1); // 120
 ```

-This is a simple, tail-recursive Fibonacci function.
+This is a simple, tail-recursive factorial function.

 > **Sidenote**: Tail recursive functions are better than non-tail recursive ones because the compiler can optimise a tail recursive function since recursion is the last call.
 The compiler then does not have to keep a reference to return back to and hence can reduce the total steps.